Stretching: Effectiveness of dynamic stretching

-Still, ballistic stretching is likely to increase flexibility through a neurological mechanism.
+Ballistic stretching, a form of dynamic stretching, is likely to increase flexibility through a neurological mechanism.
 The stretched muscle is moved passively to the end range by an external force or agonist muscle: holding a muscle in this position might reduce muscle spindle sensitivity, with repeated stretch applied at the end range inhibiting the Golgi tendon organ.

 Dynamic stretching, because it is movement-based, may not isolate the muscle group as well or have as intense of a stretch, but it is better at increasing the circulation of blood flow throughout the body, which in turn increases the amount of oxygen able to be used for athletic performance.
 This type of stretching has shown better results on athletic performances of power and speed when compared to static stretching.